Bugle 4143 - Official Coronavirus Survival Guide

 Just outright bribery.

-I kind of feel like that is
+I kind of feel like

-something our president has looked into in various other capacities.
+that's something our president has looked into in various other capacities.
+Why not bring it into the electoral system?

+Thank you.
 So Super Tuesday, just to clarify, Andy, it's a lot like what you said about superstition, right?
+It's like the same kind of super.

-Like sometimes it goes right, but it is a total coincidence.
+Like, sometimes it goes right, but it is a total coincidence.

 It's super makes it super, I know, as a prefix meaning large, but I don't think that it makes it almost has too positive a connotation, right?